Overview of PCB Workflow Management

 - Cross-domain collaboration - Electrical engineers and PCB layout designers can work efficiently on cross-functional teams with visibility into different design domains.
 Adjacent design domain integration includes MCAD users, procurement teams, manufacturers, and much more.
 Learn more about ECAD integration.

-Access projects and manage workflows for each in Altium NEXUS.
+Access projects and manage workflows.

 Although design and engineering workflows can be complex, and they often involve orchestrating multiple parties, it is possible to streamline the entire process when product data is aggregated into a single platform.
 Enterprises need to move their designs from concept to production while enabling collaboration across design teams.
 Now it's possible to implement these important management tasks in a single platform to ensure your engineering team can seamlessly transition from concept to full-scale production.